delivery-solutions/ds-proximity-sdk-react-native/README.md

 DSProximity.startTracking(
   launchObject,
   (isTracking) => {
-    console.log('Success : ' + isTracking); // if isTracking is true, the tracking has started else the tracking has stopped },
+    console.log('Success : ' + isTracking); // If isTracking is true, tracking has started else the tracking has stopped },
   (error) => {
     console.log('Error : ' + error);